 As an illustrative example of the consequences of combining two \textit{minimal models}, in Fig.~\ref{fig:2breaking34} we plot the results in the planes $\left(\sa,\Delta\right)$ on the left and $\left(\vs,\Delta\right)$ on the right for having a suitable DM candidate when considering the cubic and quartic symmetry breaking terms, both alone and together.
 The results show that including both terms allows values of $m_{\rho}$ and $v_{s}$ in between the individual cases (\textit{minimal models}); that is the region covered by the gray dots in the figure.
 Analogous results were found when considering the other combinations of \textit{minimal models}.

 In conclusion, having two symmetry breaking terms enlarge the parameter space for a good DM candidate to regions bounded by the \textit{minimal models}.
-The reason behind that has to do with the constraints on the symmetry breaking parameter for conserving DCP shown in Fig.~\ref{fig:DCP}.
+This is a consequence of the additional constraints required to avoid the spontaneous violation of DCP shown in Fig.~\ref{fig:DCP}.